braddle/pact-workshop-golang/README.md

 ### Purpose

-The purpose of this Workshop exercise it to introduce you to Consumer Driven Contract testing using [Pact](https://pact.io/).
+The purpose of this Workshop is to introduce you to Consumer Driven Contract testing using [Pact](https://pact.io/).

 ### What we will cover

-During this workshop we will look at Using Pact to create a contract between an HTTP REST API and a client that consumes the API.
+During this workshop we will use Pact to create a contract between an HTTP REST API and a client that consumes the API.
 The workshop is broken down into 3 parts:

 1. We will look at concepts and language introduced by Pact.
-2. We will walk through a small example project to explore how to use Pact with Golang.
+2. We will walk through a small example to explore how to use Pact in Go.
-3. You will create a contract for a single GET API endpoint.
+3. You will create a client for a single GET API endpoint using Pact to drive out the tests.

 ### Things we will not be covering

 - Using [Provider State](https://docs.pact.io/getting_started/terminology#provider-state) to populate a datasource to enable dynamic testing of the Provider
 - Pact Contracts for Async communication
 - Setting up Pact in a CI/CD Pipeline